voyagermedical/voyagermedical/README.md

 - 👀 I’m interested in psychedelic medicine, human governance systems, transparency, decentralisation, ecocentricism.
 - 🌱 I’m currently learning psychedelic therapeutics
 - 💞️ I’m looking to collaborate on digital medical systems
-- 📫 How to reach me on here, via twitter @voytekbereza
+- 📫 How to reach me on here or via twitter @voytekbereza or via www.enivro.com.

 <!---
 voyagermedical/voyagermedical is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.